 Matthew Radcliffe TEP

 Matthew provides advice to offshore, onshore and multi-jurisdictional individuals, families, trustees and beneficiaries regarding taxation, trust and estate planning matters.
-He is familiar with devising and coordinating tax and estate planning across a number of jurisdictions and in particular specialises in tax and estate planning where there is a US element.
+He is familiar with devising and coordinating tax and estate planning across a number of jurisdictions and in particular specialises in tax and estate planning where there are US, UK and Canada cross-border issues.
 He also has expertise in advising on the UK tax treatment of foreign entities including foundations and trusts and UK residential property holding structures.